raresraf/rafMetrics/WebMonitoring/API/README.md

 #### resources_statistics()
 Returns statistics for all ResourceMonitoring Tools recorded all-time, with tailored results for records from the last 24 hours.

+### /websites/statistics
+#### websites_statistics()
+Returns statistics for all WebsiteMonitoring Tools recorded all-time, with tailored results for records from the last 24 hours.

 ### /addresource
 - POST REQUESTS
 #### add_resource()